aaron-grau/curic/react/projects/todo_redux/README.md

 ## Phase 5: Updating and Deleting Todos

-Add new actions and buttons so that you can mark `todo`s as `done` or `undone` as well as delete them.
+In this phase, you will add new actions and buttons so that you can mark `todo`s as `done` or `undone` as well as delete them.
 This will require you to:

 + Create new action creator methods (in `actions/todo_actions`)
 + Create new API utility helper functions (in `util/todo_api_util`) that `PATCH` or `DELETE` a todo list item
 + Add new `case`s to your middleware's `switch` statement that use your new API utility functions
 + Add a new `case` to your reducer's `switch` statement that handles the deletion of a todo list item
   + Your `case` that receives a newly created todo list item should work for `PATCH`ed items as well
++ Disable the button while the dispatch is pending

 ## Phase 6: Steps Redux structure

 ### Refactoring and setup

-Update your app so that each todo list item can have its own sub-list of `steps`.
+In this phase you will update your app so that each todo list item can have its own sub-list of `steps`.
 You will need to build out your backend, your redux cycle, as well as add several new components for this to work.

 Let's start by getting your `TodoListItem`s ready for their own sub-lists by refactoring their display into multiple parts - one part, the top-level `TodoListItem`, will now hold another part, a `TodoDetailView`.
 The `TodoDetailView` should hold everything about the todo list item other than its title and a button to change its current status, and will eventually hold a `StepList` component that will hold all of the `Steps` for a given `TodoListItem`.
 Eventually we will wrap the `TodoDetailView` in a container component so that it can dispatch functions and receive information from the `Store`.